REPIC Platform Basic Information

 In line with its objectives, REPIC primarily supports realistic, sustainable, market-oriented and local-responsive approaches.

 Measures taken by REPIC aim to reduce the risks and transaction costs of such approaches.
-The platform focusses on the pre-commercial phase.
-It pays particular attention to non-technological aspects, such as business and financing models which are adapted to local conditions.
+The REPIC Pilot instrument focusses on the pre-commercial phase and REPIC Rollout on the early commercial phase.
+Particular emphasis is also placed on non-technological aspects, such as business and financing models which are adapted to local conditions.

 REPIC can support projects in the following categories: